reach-sh/reach-lang/docs/dev/src/en/essentials/getting-started/rock-paper-scissors/index.md

 Our implementation of _Rock, Paper, Scissors!_ is secure and free of exploits for Alice and Bob.
 However, there is a final category of mistakes that is common in dApps: non-participation.

-Similar to before, don't launch this version of _Rock, Paper, Scissors!_ in the mainnet or Alice may ghost Bob when she knows she's going to lose!
+As before, don't launch this version of _Rock, Paper, Scissors!_ in the mainnet or Alice may ghost Bob when she knows she's going to lose!

 > # Check Your Understanding
-> True or false: Since blockchain programs run on a single, global, publicly-checked and certified consensus network, you don't need to test them as much as normal software, which run on a wide variety of different platforms and operating systems.
+> True or false: Since blockchain programs run on a single, global, publicly checked and certified consensus network, you don't need to test them as much as normal software, which run on a wide variety of different platforms and operating systems.

 > True or false: It is easy to write correct programs that handle financial information, and even if you make a mistake, blockchains support an "Undo" operation that allows you to rollback to earlier versions of the leader to correct mistakes and recover lost funds.

 > True or false: Reach provides automatic verifications to ensure that your program does not lose, lock away, or overspend funds and guarantees that your applications are free from entire categories of errors.

-> True or false: Reach provides tools for you to add custom verfications to your program, like ensuring that information is known only to one party, or that your implementation of a sensitive algorithm is correct.
+> True or false: Reach provides tools for you to add custom verifications to your program, like ensuring that information is known only to one party, or that your implementation of a sensitive algorithm is correct.

 # Timeouts and Participation